 How do you decide which are the best toys to buy and which ones your kids can live without?
 Is there such a thing as too many learning toys?

-Children benefit from having a variety of toys—some for active times and quiet times, indoor toys and outdoor toys, toys to spark the imagination and encourage role play (such as tea sets and doctor kits), and toys for manipulative and constructive play (such as puzzles and blocks).
+Basically, children don’t need to have lots of toys.
+Having a variety of different types of toys is what’s important—toys for active times and quiet times, indoor toys and outdoor toys, toys to spark the imagination and encourage role play (such as tea sets and doctor kits), and toys for manipulative and constructive play (such as puzzles and blocks).
 And sometimes, just a small addition to the toy collection can spice up the play; for example, a new animal for a farm playset can revive interest and begin a whole new cycle of play.
-Also important is having a place, or places, to neatly store all of the toys; if you can't do that, there are probably too many toys out for your children to choose from.
+Also important is having a place, or places, to neatly store all of the toys; if you can’t do that, there are probably too many toys out for your children to choose from.
 Put some in storage, and rotate them back into circulation every so often.

 Our parenting advice is given as suggestions only.
 We recommend you also consult your healthcare provider, and urge you to contact them immediately if your question is urgent or about a medical condition.